wilsonwang371/sim-access/README.md

 ## Setup
 The setup is:
-- A serial sim module SIM7500A.
+- A serial sim module SIM7500A (SIM800L is supported too).
 - A USB to serial module connecting my computer with SIM7500A.

 The reason I am using a USB to Serial module is because I always want to make things easier to integrate with different setups.
 I hate connecting different GPIO wires with the SIM module and this is not sexy at all.
 With a USB to Serial module.
 It can be easier to plug and unplug to your systems.